Hyperbolicity for log canonical pairs and the cone theorem: Introduction

-\dent For a Mori hyperbolic pair $(X, \Delta)$, we prove that the Nakai criterion can be restated in a much simpler form: in fact, it is enough to test ampleness only along the lc centers of $\Delta$.
+Finally, for a Mori hyperbolic pair $(X, \Delta)$, we prove that the classical Nakai-Moishezon-Kleiman criterion, {\cite[Thm.
+1.2.23]{laz1.book}}, can be restated in a much simpler form: namely, it is enough to test ampleness only along the (finitely many) lc centers of $\Delta$ rather than having to check positivity of the self-intersection numbers along all subvarieties of $X$.